elis-elis/AR_practice/README.md

-# AR_practice 🎨🖐️
+# Augmented Reality Drawing App

 ![Screenshot](modules/assets/Screenshot_ar_drawing.png)

 An Augmented Reality (AR) Drawing App built with OpenCV and MediaPipe in Python.
-This project enables real-time hand tracking to draw on a virtual canvas using your index or middle finger, with an eraser mode when both fingers are close together.
+This project enables real-time hand tracking to draw on a virtual canvas using your index or middle finger, with eraser mode triggered when both fingers are close together.

 ----